Final Programme

 08.00-13.00 Registration and welcome

 Panelists: Prof. Neil Lagali, Assoc.
-Prof. Jim Lauderdale, Dr Erlend Landsend, Prof. Mari Carmen Acosta, TBD
+Prof. Jim Lauderdale, Prof Peter Netland

 10.00-10.30 Coffee break and Networking

-10.30–11.00 Antisense oligonucleotide therapy in a mouse model of AAK – Ava Dashti
+10.30–11.00 Targeting insulin receptor substrate-1 delays disease progression in a murine model of aniridia-associated keratopathy – Ava Dashti

 If you have questions, please do not hesitate to contact us: 8th@eac-2026.com